p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 A [flash of unstyled content][fouc] (FOUC) occurs when content on a web page is visible before it has had styling applied to it.
-This can happen for a few reasons, often while loading images without dimensions, usihg web fonts or with JavaScript that applies styling to content already loaded and visible in the page.
+This can happen for a few reasons, often while loading images that are used in the site layout, usihg web fonts that either don't appear until loaded or show differently or more commonly with JavaScript that applies styling to content already visible in the page.
 Web components are susceptible to all of this and introduce even more opportunity to FOUC things up, especially with the use of Shadow DOM and slots.

-I recently bullt the share button for my website, up ihn header, feel free to use it, that gave me an opporunity to think and deal with both the flash of unstyled content and a signficant [cumulative layout shift][cls].
+I recently bullt the share button for my website&mdash;up in header, feel free to use it&mdash;that gave me an opporunity to think and deal with both the flash of unstyled content and a signficant [cumulative layout shift][cls].

 Here's how I prevented it.